Damien Hirst accused of copying African art

 "It's about time these things get appropriately credited," Ehikhamenor told CNN.

+A spokesperson for Damien Hirst said: "The Treasures are a collection of works influenced by a wide range of cultures and stories from across the globe and throughout history -- indeed many of the works celebrate original and important artworks from the past.

+"A reference to the Ife heads is in the text accompanying the work and in the guide to the exhibition and is integral to the concept of the work."

-Hirst declined to talk with CNN, instead referring questions through a spokesperson to curator Elena Geuna.
+Hirst initially declined to talk with CNN, instead referring questions through a spokesperson to curator Elena Geuna.

 "The exhibition features two types of captions: the label inside the cabinet, which is part of the artwork and the leaflet, describing the works in the show," Geuna told CNN.
 "Both captions contain a reference to the Ife heads."